 - Which ones underperformed—or were totally neglected?

 Tracking this monthly (or at least quarterly) will give you a clearer picture of what’s actually contributing to your bottom line.
-It also helps you identify high-potential areas for growth.
+It also helps you identify high-potential areas for growth and protect your cash flow throughout slower seasons.

 Are you thinking of adding new income streams this year?
 I’ve got two podcast episodes just for you: